 Desktop Game Changers

 Alfred (Mac only; LifeHacker suggests Launchy for Windows though I can’t verify it myself) — the mouse is an incredibly inefficient tool.
 Moving the cursor, clicking on the right button, processing visual changes on the screen, and moving back and forth between the keyboard and mouse are slow processes.
 The keyboard is by far the most efficient human-computer-interaction tool invented, even if you aren’t a fast typer.
 Alfred empowers you to more-or-less navigate the entire OS with the keyboard.
 I wrote a 2,000 word blog post about it a few years ago.
 I use Alfred at least 50 times during a standard work day.
-It has changed my life.
-I am biased because I can type > 100 WPM, but I unilaterally recommend Alfred to everyone.
-It’s that good.
+It is the single best app I've ever used.
+I encourage you to pay the dev if you find it useful.

 Keyboard shortcuts — building on the narrative of Alfred, learn keyboard shortcuts!
 They will change your life.
 Here are some of the common shortcuts I use on Mac.
 Most of these translate to Windows if you substitute “Command” for “Control” or “Alt”.
 Here's a great app that can help you learn keyboard shortcuts.